MicrosoftDocs/Advertising-docs/BingAds/shopping-content/code-example-authentication-oauth.md

 {
     class Program
     {
-        // The client ID that you were given when you
+        // The application ID that you were given when you
         // registered your application.
 This is for a
         // desktop app so there's not client secret.